davialilly/mlds-web-architect-demo/POWERBI-INTEGRATION.md

 ## Real-world addendum: what happened when I actually tried this

-Rather than leave this entirely theoretical, I built the mock report in Power BI Desktop, loaded the same enrollment/graduation data used elsewhere on this site, and attempted to publish it live using **Publish to web**, the free, no-license-required path described above.
+I built the mock report in Power BI Desktop, loaded the same enrollment/graduation data used elsewhere on this site, and attempted to publish it live using **Publish to web**, the free, no-license-required path described above.

 I ran into a licensing/governance wall that is worth documenting on its own merits, since it is exactly the kind of constraint a Web Architect